alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

   'project': 4.0,
   'final': 3.2
 }

+console.log('The GPA is ' + gpa(grades));
 ```

+* Now write the `gpa` function, and run `node gpa`!
+* Assume that all grades carry equal weight toward the GPA.
-> The answer is 3.5 ... but show your work.
+* The answer is 3.5 ... but don't just return 3.5, make it work for real.

+> Hint: There's more than one way to solve this!

-# All keys are strings
+# All keys are strings, even nulls

 * In a JavaScript object, keys must be strings